0cjs/sedoc/docker/image.md

   environment variable will still use the cached images that used the old value.

-References (all have incomplete information):
+References (all but first have incomplete information):
+- Docker Build manual: [Build Cache Invalidation][dd-bci]
 - Docker docs: Dockerfile best practices [§ Leverage build cache][dd-dbp-lbc]
 - [[so 49831094]]: Invalidate cache with COPY command
 - [[so 37798643]]: Invalidate cache with ARG command